Kanikabhati/Optimizing-Marketing-ROI-CLV/README.md

 This project uses real e‑commerce transaction data to estimate customer lifetime value (CLV), segment customers, and optimally allocate a fixed marketing budget.
 A tree‑based XGBoost model explains ~85–87% of the variance in CLV, while a BG/NBD + Gamma‑Gamma model provides time‑aware probabilistic CLV at the customer level.
 These CLV estimates feed into a constrained optimization routine that reallocates a \$100K budget toward high‑value customers, increasing total expected CLV by about \$88K (+3.4%) versus a naive uniform allocation.
 An ARIMA model then forecasts aggregate monthly CLV, linking today’s budget decisions to expected revenue over the next six months.

-For a hiring manager, this demonstrates end‑to‑end ownership of a quantitative pipeline (data → models → optimization → forecasting → communication) with clear, dollar‑denominated impact.

 ### Highlights